Zucchini Pesto With Crudités

-Small bites allow for more conversation while entertaining.
-Serve this summery appetizer on a platter than can be passed and shared.
+Serve this summery zucchini pesto on a platter with colorful veggies.
 The cooked zucchini is delicious on its own (try it as a spread) and even better blended with almonds, fresh herbs, and cheese.
 Garnish with a little extra cheese, if desired.

 This flavorful pesto recipe is made from the freshest ingredients: garlic, pine nuts, and basil.
 Classic pesto goes well with pasta, pizza, bruschetta, and can be added to soups or omelets.
 Make extra batches so you'll have enough to last awhile.

 Green Pea Pesto Crostini with Prosciutto

 Offering a bright pop of color and requiring next to no prep time, these tasty little toasts are equally ideal for special spring gatherings and casual afternoon snacking.
 You can assemble them up to 45 minutes before serving and they won't sog out.